 Mission: The purpose of the Film Networking Cooperative is to facilitate collaboration between students interested in Directing, Producing, Screenwriting, Animation, and Production (Editing, Light & Sound Design, and Camera Operation) and provide outlets for success.
-We seek to inform these filmmaking students and the broader community (actors, musicians, dancers, writers, and other visual artists) about film projects that are being developed by Sarah Lawrence students and that need the assistance of students in one or more of these fields in order to be fully realized.
+We seek to inform these filmmaking students and the broader community (Actors, Musicians, Dancers, Writers and other Visual Artists) about film projects that are being developed by Sarah Lawrence students and that need the assistance of students in on or more of these fields in order to be fully realized.

 SLC Folk Club

 Mission: The SLC Folk Club aims to support a community of folk music makers and lovers.
 We arrange the yearly Folk Festival in Slonim Living Room, pairing well-known musicians and groups from around the country with student and local musicians.
 We will do our best to increase the presence of a warm, loving, and awesome music community on the Sarah Lawrence campus, and also the presence of our famous baklava.

 Mission: We want to gather students to cook, eat, and discuss food issues together.
 We aim to provide more food from just and sustainable sources on campus.
 (We will elaborate this statement later in the year, with input from our members)

 Mission: Global Activism Through the Arts is committed to creating awareness for the SLC community and public about different human rights issues around the world especially in New York through the arts (which includes all types of visual and performance art as well as creative writing), conversation, publications and events.
 Our mission is to help the SLC community and the public to see that they can help end these issues in New York and around the world through art and volunteering.
 We want to connect SLC students to Non-profit organizations and artists/activists in New York.
 This includes volunteering and bringing art to those affected by different social issues of poverty, health, education, human trafficking, environment, etc.